Southern Madagascar: Bringing water, bringing hope

 - Connected 6 villages to a gravity-fed system carrying water from a main source to a reservoir atop the Mahafaly plateau

-Thanks to your support, we will be able to connect 3 additional villages, including one school, to the water network.
-This will:
+Thanks to your support, we will be able to continue the project and connect three additional villages to the water supply network.
+This will enable us to:

-- Provide clean water to 1’000 people at an average distance of only 600 metres from their homes
+- Provide drinking water to 1,800 people at an average distance of only 600 metres from their homes

 - Reduce long and exhausting journeys to fetch water

-- Strengthen the local management committee to ensure sustainable maintenance of the infrastructure
+- Strengthen the local management committee to ensure the sustainable maintenance of the infrastructure

 Your impact